c7sepe2/Imalys_ESIS-Software-Tools/documents/tutorial/1_Prepare.md

 »user« must be exchanged by the users home directory

 The [home](../manual/1_Home.md) command and *IMALYS* at the beginning of the first line is mandatory for each process chain. »user« stands for the home directory of the user.
 All examples will use the default working directory *»user«/.imalys*.
-The directory is cleared it at the beginning of the process chain.
+The directory can be cleared by *clear=true* at the beginning of the process chain.
 The directory *results* is assigned to store messages and metadata.
 Each process and many sub-steps return messages about the progress of the processing.
 We recommend to store these files together with the results.

 -----